Costaki33/TISAT/README.md

         ```
 ## Code Logic

-- **Input Earthquake Data:** The user provides earthquake data from the SeisComP FDSNWS Event - URL Builder in CSV format.
+- **Input Earthquake Data:** The user provides earthquake data from the **SeisComP FDSNWS Event - URL Builder in CSV format**.

-- **Find Closest Wells:** The tool locates the N closest wells (based on API number) to the earthquake within a set range (default: 20 km).
-It fetches well data from the TexNet Injection Tool API.
+- **Find Closest Wells:** The tool locates the closest wells to the earthquake within a set range.
+Well data is fetched from the TexNet Injection Reporting Tool's API.

 - **Data Quality Analysis:**
-  - **Complete Data:** Well Injection BBL and Avg Pressure PSIG available.
+  - **Complete Data:** Well Injection BBL and Avg Pressure PSIG is available.
-  - **Incomplete Data:** Well Injection BBL available but Avg Pressure PSIG missing.
+  - **Incomplete Data:** Well Injection BBL available but Avg Pressure PSIG is missing.
   - **Missing Data:** Both Well Injection BBL and Avg Pressure PSIG are missing.

-- **Data Validation:** Validates injection data within ±1 year of the earthquake.
+- **Data Validation:** Validates injection data up to a provided year cutoff before the earthquake (IE. 5 years prior).

 - **Calculate Bottomhole Pressure:** Calculates bottomhole pressure using the formula provided by Jim Moore (RRC):
     ```python